Miami Drug Possession Attorney

 The following are marijuana trafficking offenses and their corresponding penalties:

-Cocaine, also known as “coke or “blow,” is a white powder derived from the leaves of the coca plant.
+Cocaine, also known as “coke” or “blow,” is a white powder derived from the leaves of the coca plant.
 Cocaine is highly addictive and illegal in the United States.
 If you are caught producing, distributing, or packaging cocaine in any form, you face criminal prosecution and strict penalties, including but not limited to imprisonment.
-In addition, if you are adjudicated guilty by the court, your Florida driver’s license will be suspended for two years.
+Additionally, if you are adjudicated guilty by the court, your Florida driver’s license will be suspended for two years.

 The penalties for possession of cocaine include: